Divorce Attorneys in Brockton, Fall River, New Bedford, and Framingham

 Find out how affordable our flat fees are

 Do you want to know exactly how affordable our flat fees are in Massachusetts divorce cases?
 Contact us for a free, no-obligation consultation or call 800-461-6900 to schedule an appointment.
-We meet clients 7 days a week at any of our 15 local Massachusetts law offices.
+We meet clients 7 days a week at any of our local law offices throughout Massachusetts and New England.